maschmann/sf-project-skeleton/README.md

 * some helper classes, inheriting from Controller and ContainerAwareCommand to ease e.g. Template-finding
 * basic project structure, following the one-bundle + core lib approach

+# installation
+just do the normal composer install.

 #License
 sf-project-skeleton is licensed under the MIT license.
 See the [LICENSE](Resources/meta/LICENSE) for the full license text.